-The Company maintains cash in bank deposit accounts certificates of deposit which, at times, may exceed federally insured limits.
+The Company maintains cash in certificates of deposit and bank deposit accounts which, at times, may exceed federally insured limits.
 The Company has not experienced any losses on these accounts.
-Cash equivalents include all highly liquid debt instruments with an original maturity of three months or less at the date of acquisition.
+Cash equivalents are highly liquid debt instruments with an original maturity of three months or less at the date of acquisition.
 The carrying value of these instruments approximates fair value.